 The fair value is influenced by several factors.
 Including the continuing spread of the COVID-19 pandemic and the related government-imposed trading restrictions could have a negative impact on the fair value of the Group's investment properties.
 The uncertainty related to the COVID-19 pandemic has led to a significant reduction in the number of real estate transactions since February 2020 and has impacted the availability of reliable market data.
-The latest valuation date of the Group's investment properties was 30 June 2020.
+The latest valuation date of the Group's investment properties was 31 December 2020.
 Due to limited available market data, a high degree of judgment has been applied in determining the estimated cash flows used in the assessment of the fair value of investment properties.
 Consequently, a higher level of uncertainty exists in the latest valuation than would normally be the case.
-The fair values as determined by external, independent real estate valuation experts as at 30 June 2020 have used all available information from reliable sources in developing appropriate assumptions to determine the fair value of investment properties.